 But this rare photo of the First West Coast Black Mask Get-Together on January 11, 1936 is something special.
 Several of these authors, mostly members of The Fictioneers, an informal group of West Coast pulp writers, were already meeting regularly to drink and bitch, but it’s the only known time that Dashiell Hammett (on a West Coast trip) and Raymond Chandler , Black Mask‘s most famous writers, ever met.

 Pictured in the back row, from left to right, are Raymond J. Moffatt, Chandler, H.H.
 Stinson, Dwight Babcock, Eric Taylor and Hammett .
 In the front row, again from left to right, are Arthur Barnes(?), John K. Butler, W. T. Ballard, Horace McCoy and Norbert Davis.

-What Hammett and Chandler said to each other (if they spoke at all) is unknown (it’s known that Hammett wasn’t feeling well, and flew back to New York City and checked himself into Lenox Hill Hospital for “a little rest”).
+What Hammett and Chandler said to each other (if they spoke at all) is unknown (it’s known that Hammett wasn’t feeling well, and soon flew back to New York City where he checked himself into Lenox Hill Hospital for “a little rest”).
 When asked about Hammett at a later date, and what they may have discussed, Chandler–no teetotaler himself–offered only a comment about Hammett’s “fearful capacity for Scotch.”

 - Published in Black Mask: Some Significant Contributors & Other Writers of Interest

 Of course, the above photo only features some of the great writers who toiled away for Black Mask.

 - “The Forgotten Noir Detective”

 Leslie T. White is a far more fascinating figure than I’ve suggested above—this June 2022 piece by Daniel Polansky is well worth checking out.